 Ando Ratovonirina, 26, a reporter and cameraman for the private broadcaster Radio Télévision Analamanga (RTA), was struck in the head after soldiers opened fire on unarmed opposition demonstrators marching toward the presidential palace, according to witnesses.
 He was carrying a notebook and sound equipment, according to reporter Mirindra Raparivelo, who was filming the scene for the station.
 Raparivelo recalled the hiss of bullets and the smell of gunfire as he crawled to safety uninjured.

 Ratovonirina is the first journalist killed in the line of duty in Madagascar since CPJ began keeping detailed death records in 1992.

 "We are shocked by the killing of Ando Ratovonirina and

-extend our condolences to his family and colleagues," said CPJ's
+extend our condolences to his family and colleagues," said CPJ's Africa program coordinator,